commerceblock/mercury/client/README.md

 # Mercury Client

 ## Introduction
-Mercury client is a bitcoin minimalist decentralized wallet CLI app with a client side state chain implementation.
+Mercury client is a client-side StateChain implementation.

+A new wallet will be automatically created upon startup.

+## Config
+testing_mode: Use Mock Electrum Server and generate generic Seed ([0xcd; 32]).

 ## Requirements
 Mercury server is required to interact with the client, for instruction on how to run it see [here](../server/README.md).